Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Discussion

 \subsection{Effectiveness of the Multiplicative Update}

-To validate the necessity of the multiplicative update from the Lie group perspective, we conducted a critical ablation study.
-Under the condition of keeping the full subspace orthogonality constraint loss function unchanged, we replaced the proposed multiplicative parameter update ($W \odot \exp(\Delta W)$) with the standard additive update ($W + \Delta W$).
-This ablated model is denoted as "No LieGroup Mult".
-The experimental results are presented in Table~\ref{table: 8}.
+To assess the necessity of the Lie group–motivated multiplicative update, we perform an ablation study in which the proposed update $W \odot \exp(\Delta W)$ is replaced with a standard additive update $W + \Delta W$, while keeping the subspace orthogonality constraint unchanged.
+We refer to this variant as \textit{No LieGroup Mult}.
+Results are reported in Table~\ref{table: 8}.

-A significant and consistent performance degradation (an average drop of approximately $2.3\%$) is observed across all task sequences of the Standard CL Benchmark when the multiplicative update mechanism is removed.
-This result strongly demonstrates that the exponential map-based multiplicative update adopted in this work is crucial for achieving optimal performance.
-It is not merely a replaceable implementation detail but a core component of the OLieRA method, working synergistically with the orthogonality constraint.
+Removing the multiplicative update leads to a consistent and substantial performance drop across all task sequences on the Standard CL Benchmark, with an average degradation of approximately $2.3\%$.
+This confirms that the exponential map–based multiplicative update is a core component of OLieRA rather than a replaceable implementation detail, and that it works synergistically with the orthogonality constraint.

-We hypothesize that the multiplicative update, due to its scaling nature, better preserves the intrinsic structure of the pre-trained weights.
-This provides a more stable and accommodating parameter space foundation for the subsequent orthogonally constrained updates for new tasks.
-Without this geometric structure-preserving mechanism, the effectiveness of the subspace orthogonality constraint is substantially diminished.
+We attribute this effect to the scaling nature of the multiplicative update, which better preserves the intrinsic structure of pre-trained weights and provides a more stable parameter space for subsequent orthogonally constrained adaptations.
+Without this structure-preserving mechanism, the benefit of the subspace orthogonality constraint is significantly reduced.